 Choose the Right Location:

-- Select a spot in your garden or yard that receives at least 6-8 hours of sunlight per day.
+Select a spot with plenty of sunlight, as most fruits require at least 6-8 hours of direct sunlight per day.

 Prepare the Soil: